Aagambot/Business_idea_generator_G_AI_I_P_2/README.md

   - Node.js installed on your machine.
   - Python 3.8+ installed on your machine.
   - Vercel CLI installed (`npm i -g vercel`).
-  - An OpenAI API key.
+  - An Google API key.
   - A Clerk account.

 ### Installation